Concepts of signed graph coloring: Signed graph coloring via signed homomorphisms

 \subsection{Minor construction}

 The construction of minors of signed graphs, as introduced in the context of signed graph homomorphism in \cite{Homomorphisms}, differs from the one Zaslavsky proposed in \cite{SignedGraphs}.
-A minor of a signed graph $[G,\sigma]$ is a signed graph $[H,\sigma']$ obtained from $[G,\sigma]$ by a sequence of four operations: Deleting vertices, deleting edges, contracting positive edges and resigning.
-While a negative edge can not directly be contracted, one can resign the graph by one of its endpoints and then contract it.
-Since in this chapter we generally consider signed graphs to be simple, every contraction in this process that results in a multiple edge should be followed by the removal of all of these edges but one.
-Note that there is no rule concerning the choice of the remaining edge, so it can be chosen freely.
+A minor of a signed graph $[G,\sigma]$ is a signed graph $[H,\sigma']$ obtained from $[G,\sigma]$ by a sequence of four operations: Deleting vertices, deleting edges, contracting positive edges and switching.
+While a negative edge can not directly be contracted, one can switch one of its end vertices and then contract it.
+Since in this paragraph we generally consider signed graphs to be simple, every contraction in this process that results in a multiple edge should be followed by the removal of all of these edges but one.
+Note that there is no rule concerning the choice of the remaining edge, so it can be chosen freely, and the resulting graph depends on the choice.
 Using this rule also prevents the creation of loops in a minor.

-The set of unbalanced circuits determines a signed graph, so it is worthwhile to consider that the contraction of positive edges does not change the balance of a circuit, hence we get the following lemma.
+The set of unbalanced circuits determines a signed graph, so it is worthwhile to consider that the contraction of positive edges does not change the sign of a circuit, hence we get the following lemma.

-\begin{lemma} [\cite{Homomorphisms}] Let $[H,\sigma']$ be a minor of a signed graph $[G,\sigma]$ that is obtained only by the operation of contracting positive edges, then the image (of the mapping induced by minor-construction) of an unbalanced circuit of $[G,\sigma]$ is an unbalanced circuit in $[H,\sigma']$. \end{lemma}
+\begin{lemma} [\cite{Homomorphisms}] Let $[H,\sigma']$ be a (simple) minor of a signed graph $[G,\sigma]$ that is obtained only by the operation of contracting positive edges, then the image of an unbalanced circuit of $[G,\sigma]$ is an unbalanced circuit in $[H,\sigma']$. \end{lemma}